THE BIRTH STORY

 [1] Freeform Journal

 We condensed the journal into a more freeform format, making reflection faster and less structured during intense moments.
+Instead of structured prompts, the journal allows open-ended reflection.

 [2] Emotion Colors

 We introduced a color system for emotions, giving the app a cohesive visual language and helping users quickly express feelings.
+Our color palette is based on the colors we used with the emotions found in the journal.

 [3] Motivating Features

 Added motivating features to encourage consistent use, such as a visual “full story” in circles to track completed entries.
+Using our color circles from our timeline, we created the Birth Story.

 [1] Timeline